Skip to main content

 EOF

-Now s3cmd with the config file can be used to interact with Chorus proxy:
+When this command has been run, s3cmd will use the config file to interact with the Chorus proxy:

 # list buckets